qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 In some cases `tsconfig.json` will not pick up a message ID (for instance, if it is computed at runtime).
 In these cases, the message IDs can be added manually to the `extra_strings` section of the `tsconfig.json`.

-Also it may be desired to override a translation inherited from the QWC2 components at application level.
+Also it may be desired to override a translation inherited from the QWC components at application level.
 To prevent `tsupdate` from continuously reverting the overridden translation, the respective message IDs can be added to the `overrides` section in the application `tsconfig.json` file.

-To add a new language, list it in `qwc2-app/qwc2/translations/tsconfig.json` and run `yarn run tsupdate`, then complete the messages taking the english translation file as reference.
+To add a new language, list it in `qwc-app/qwc2/translations/tsconfig.json` and run `yarn run tsupdate`, then complete the messages taking the english translation file as reference.

-When adding or modifying translations at QWC2 components level, please contribute them by submitting a pull request to the [upstream qwc2 repository](https://github.com/qgis/qwc2).
+When adding or modifying translations at QWC components level, please contribute them by submitting a pull request to the [upstream qwc2 repository](https://github.com/qgis/qwc2).

 ### Selectively overriding translation strings